Water resources can be categorised according to geological factors and the administrative arrangements used to manage and control their use.

-Water resources are categorised according to geological factors, and to administrative factors used to manage and control their use.
-This page outlines the different water resource types and administrative arrangements used to manage water use in Australia.
-The administrative arrangements governing Australia's water resources vary across regions and jurisdictions, ranging from heavily regulated water resources in high demand areas (e.g. the River Murray) through to unregulated water resources in remote areas with little irrigation activity.
+The arrangements governing Australia's water resources vary across regions and jurisdictions.
+They range from heavily regulated water resources in high demand areas such as the River Murray, through to unregulated water resources in remote areas with little irrigation activity.

 Consumptive and non-consumptive use

-The amount of a water resource that can be made available for consumptive use in a particular water resource plan area under the rules of the water resource plan for that water resource plan area.
+The consumptive pool is the amount of a water resource that can be made available for consumptive use in a particular water resource plan area under the rules of the relevant water resource plan.

-Source: Water Act 2007 is available for a range of uses including urban, industrial, rural domestic and irrigation use.
 Tradeable water rights come from the consumptive pool.
-Resources in the consumptive pool are available for use in accordance with a range of national, cross-border, state, regional or local rules.
+Resources in the consumptive pool are available for use in accordance with a range of national, cross-border, State, regional or local rules.
 For more information see Water management.

 Zones established to simplify administration of a trade by setting out the known supply source or management arrangements and the physical realities of relevant supply systems within the zone.

 Source: Adapted from Schedule B(i) NWI were introduced to simplify administration for the delivery and trade of water resources in Australia.

 A trading zone profile defines the physical boundaries to, from or within which water may be traded.
 It contains maps, zone boundaries, zone rules, exchange rates (dependent on location and reliability class, although these are now rare) and products that may be traded within a zone.
 Trading zones can be defined for different classes of water resources, i.e. unregulated streams, regulated streams, supplemented streams, groundwater systems and licensed runoff harvesting dams.